Skip to main content

 • “Character design is typical but not limited; being able to upgrade the name, face, hair, costumes, and gear.”

-• “There is no personalization in terms of character development; there are no attribute points.”
+• “And there is no personalization in terms of character development (there's no attribute points).”

-• “Most of my hours were played at launch; it was pretty great for the first few months when everyone's gear, character development, and knowledge level were about equal.”
+• “Most of my hours were played at launch, it was pretty great for the first few months when everyone's gear, character development, and knowledge level was about equal.”

 • replayability